diyuanqiu/Software-Architecture/README.md

 #### Scenario
     Source: Users
-    Stimus: Knowing the API function of system
+    Stimus: Minimize impact of errors of using the wrong params in a function
-    Artifact: Requests Document
+    Artifact: Excepetion handling system
-    Environment: Start time
+    Environment: Runtime
-    Response: Provide document of API function
-    Response Measure: Our document should be detailed that covered the function and usage of each api
+    Response: Cancel the process of current operation and Report Response Measure: Cancellation and Report takes less than 1 second

 #### Tactics